 When you are inside the Properties window, click on the ‘Use the following DNS server addresses‘ radio button and enter the following addresses.
 Click the ‘OK‘ button afterwards.
 This should solve the problem for you.

 Alternate DNS Server: 22.214.171.124

 Even though Edge is meant to completely replace Internet Explorer, Microsoft ships Windows 10 with both internet browsers.
-Getting this issue with Edge can be fixed by making a small modification in Internet Explorer.
+Resolving this issue with Edge can be accomplished by making a small modification in Internet Explorer.

 - Open Internet Explorer.

 - Click on Tools, and select Manage Add-ons.

 - You will see a checkbox labeled ‘Search in the address bar and the search box on the new tab page.‘ Ensure that the checkbox is checked.